mohdzeeshanali/Heart-Rate-Tracker/README.md

 This project is distributed under the [MIT License](LICENSE).
 You are welcome to modify, use, or share it under the terms of this license.

----

-Would you like help creating a `README.md` file with this version?